kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 ## What is a Token-Curated Registry

-The idea behind Token-Curated Registries (TCR) is simple: create a list around a certain topic.
-With such simplicity comes flexibility: it’s possible to curate a list of persons, companies, schools, etc.
+The idea behind Token-Curated Registry (TCR) is simple: create a list around a certain topic.
+With such simplicity comes flexibility: it’s possible to curate a list of people, companies, schools, etc.

 Lists are inherent to people: we create, maintain, and consume them all the time.
-With token-curated registries, this process can become decentralized, as there are no central parties who control it: once deployed, such a list is fully autonomous from its creator.
+With token-curated registries, this process can become decentralized, as there are no central parties who maintain it: once deployed, such a list is fully autonomous from its creator.

 There are three groups of users of a registry: consumers, producers, and candidates.
 Consumers are the “readers“ of the registry, who use the information for their own goals.
 Producers are the “writers” of the registry, they vote on whether to include given item to the list or not.
-Candidates nominate items to be included to the list.
+Candidates nominate items to be included in the list.

 ## Economics

-Each TCR has an internal token, which is used to coordinate and incentivize honest behavior.
+Each TCR has an internal token, which is used to coordinate producers and incentivize honest behavior.

 Candidates stake tokens when they nominate new items.
 Once the proposal is done, any member of the list can challenge it by making a deposit.

 The challenge is resolved by token holders.
-Once a new item is proposed, each holder can vote in a limited period of time.
-Then, the votes are calculated and the outcome is executed.
+Once a new item is proposed, each holder can vote for a limited period of time.
+Then, the votes are added together and the outcome is executed.
 The more tokens a user owns, the more voting power he has.

-If the item ends up included into the list (no challenge was initiated or the token holders voted for the proposal), a candidate keeps her stake.
-If the item is rejected, the stake is usually split between challenger and voters that were in majority.
+If an item ends up included into the list, a candidate keeps her stake.
+If the item is rejected, the stake is split between challenger and voters that were in majority.

 Existing registry members, or listees, can also be challenged at any time.
 For that case, they must keep a minimum deposit that will be seized in case a challenge will be successful so it can be shared between challenger and majority voters.
 In case a challenge will fail, the listee will keep the deposit, and the challenger stake will be split between listee and majority voters.